sanyam40/DataStructures-Algorithms/README.md

 # Data Structures and Algorithms 2.0

 Welcome to the Data Structures and Algorithms 2.0 repository!
-This repository is a collection of various data structures and algorithms implemented in C++.
+This repository is a collection of various data structures and algorithms implemented in C++

 ## LeetCode Profile